 - Canteen meal = USD 5–10

 - Dinner at a restaurant = USD 15–20

 Drinking tap water isn't recommended in Russia.
 For environmental reasons, try to avoid buying bottled water.
 Ask your leader or hotel where filtered water can be found and don't forget to avoid ice in drinks and peel fruit before eating.

-Travellers will be able to find ATMs in Russia's large cities and regional centres.
+Travelers will be able to find ATMs in Russia's large cities and regional centers.
 Remote and rural areas will have less ATM availability, so prepare accordingly before venturing out of metropolitan areas.

 For more information on insurance, please go to: Travel Insurance